rapidlizard/mini-todo/README.md

 - Write unit and component tests for server and app
 - Add MongoDB to replace in memory DB
 - Add update and delete functionality to tasks
-- Only allow task creation for logged in users
+- Only allow logged in users to create/update/delete tasks

 ### Server: